Asymptotic regularity of a generalised stochastic Halpern scheme

 Approximating fixed points of nonexpansive mappings is one of the most fundamental tasks in nonlinear analysis and optimization.
 The problem becomes particularly interesting when we only have noisy versions of those mappings, in which case the resulting approximation methods become stochastic processes.
-Concrete examples of this general situation include model-free reinforcement learning algorithms, where variants of $Q$-learning, for instance, can be viewed as stochastic methods for computing fixed points of nonexpansive operators.
+Model-free reinforcement learning algorithms represent just one well-known example of this general situation, where variants of $Q$-learning, for instance, can be viewed as stochastic methods for computing fixed points of nonexpansive operators.